louis-quaintance/tiwit/README.md

 ###Events

-witActivityDetectorStarted -- indicates Wit is starting to try and detect voice witSuccess -- indicates Wit API has responded, event object will contain message it has interpreted it as witFailedToRespondCorrectly -- indicates Wit API has failed to respond, event object will contain message with error message in it witDidStartListening -- indicates Wit started listening
+witActivityDetectorStarted -- indicates Wit is starting to try and detect voice<br/>
+witSuccess -- indicates Wit API has responded, event object will contain message it has interpreted it as<br/>
+witFailedToRespondCorrectly -- indicates Wit API has failed to respond, event object will contain message with error message in it<br/>

-e.g.
+witDidStartListening -- indicates Wit started listening<br/>

+e.g.<br/>

 ```

+var initialized = require("com.tiwit").initialize("accessToken");

+if (initialized){
 	require("com.tiwit").addEventListener("witSuccess", function(e){
 			alert("Wit understood what you said to be: " + e.message);
 	});

+	require("com.tiwit").addEventListener("witFailedToRespondCorrectly", function(e){
+			alert("Wit is not available right now, please try again");
+	});
+}
 ```

 ###UI